apache/nuttx/configs/sama5d3x-ek/README.txt

      work correctly:  The MBR is written and read back correctly, but gets corrupted later for unknown reasons.

-  2. DMA works (with software ECC), but I have seen occasional failurs.
-I believe that these issue have been resolved but I recommend enabling DMA with caution.
+  2. DMA works (at least with software ECC), but I have seen occasional failures.
+I recommend enabling DMA with caution.

      In NuttX, DMA will also cost two context switches (and, hence, four register state transfers).
-With smaller NAND page sizes (say 2KiB and below), I would not expect a great  performance improvement with DMA for this reason.
+With smaller NAND page sizes (say 2KiB and below), I would expect little or no performance improvement with DMA for this reason.

   3. NXFFS does not work with NAND.
 NAND differs from other other FLASH